Asiatik/Join_Asiatik/README.md

 We’re starting with a small with a bunch of open source enthusiastic contributors.
 Let us know your interest, and we’ll review and send you an invitation for joining Asiatik.

-One possible way is to tell us through an issue [here](https://github.com/Asiatik/Join_Asiatik/issues/new).
+One possible way to join using this [link](https://orgmanager.miguelpiedrafita.com/join/36604391)

+Or tell us through an issue [here](https://github.com/Asiatik/Join_Asiatik/issues/new).